martingraham/vesper/README.md

 Runnables
 ---------
-A minimised version sits in the build dir (demoMinNew.html) and uses minimized library files found in lib
+A minimised version sits in the build dir (demoMinNew.html) and uses minimized library files found in lib.
+You can export this along with the source using github's repository download function and run Vesper on your own local server if desired.
+(Which is basically how the demo above is produced.)

 NPMness
 -------